Quadratic form: Real quadratic forms

-by a suitable choice of an orthogonal matrix S, and the diagonal entries of B are uniquely determined – this is Jacobi's theorem.
-If S is allowed to be any invertible matrix then B can be made to have only 0, 1, and −1 on the diagonal, and the number of the entries of each type (n_{0} for 0, n_{+} for 1, and n_{−} for −1) depends only on A. This is one of the formulations of Sylvester's law of inertia and the numbers n_{+} and n_{−} are called the positive and negative indices of inertia.
+by a suitable choice of an orthogonal matrix S, and the diagonal entries of B are uniquely determined – this is Jacobi's theorem (see skew-symmetric matrix).
+If S is allowed to be any invertible matrix then B can be made to have only 0, +1, and −1 on the diagonal, and the number of the entries of each type (n_{0} for 0, n_{+} for +1, and n_{−} for −1) depends only on A. This is one of the formulations of Sylvester's law of inertia and the numbers n_{+} and n_{−} are called the positive and negative indices of inertia.
 Although their definition involved a choice of basis and consideration of the corresponding real symmetric matrix A, Sylvester's law of inertia means that they are invariants of the quadratic form q.

 The quadratic form q is positive definite if q(v) > 0 (similarly, negative definite if q(v) < 0) for every nonzero vector v.
 When q(v) assumes both positive and negative values, q is an isotropic quadratic form.
 The theorems of Jacobi and Sylvester show that any positive definite quadratic form in n variables can be brought to the sum of n squares by a suitable invertible linear transformation: geometrically, there is only one positive definite real quadratic form of every dimension.
-Its isometry group is a compact orthogonal group O(n).
+Its isometry group is a compact orthogonal group, conventionally notated as O(n).
 This stands in contrast with the case of isotropic forms, when the corresponding group, the indefinite orthogonal group O(p, q), is non-compact.
 Further, the isometry groups of Q and −Q are the same (O(p, q) ≈ O(q, p)), but the associated Clifford algebras (and hence pin groups) are different.